Increasing community trust and event attendance by 18%

 LEARNING

 This project was a reminder that thoughtful design can nurture belonging as much as engagemnet.
-By giving Re'Source a digital home that feels as welcoming as it's dance floor, design can help this community grow with the right people.
+By giving Re'Source a digital home that feels as welcoming as it's dance floor, this community can grow with the right people.